GDHadeel/Text-to-Speech-Converter/README.md

 # Text-to-Speech-Converter

-# Task 6: Build a User Interface for Text-to-Voice Conversion
+# Task 6: Build a User Interface for Text-to-speech Conversion

 ## Description
 This project is a simple web application that converts text to speech in both English and Arabic.
 Users can input text, select the language, and listen to the text being read aloud.